fountaindream/VCFL/README.md

 ```
 Details of the new protocol can be found [here](https://github.com/zhunzhong07/person-re-ranking).

-You can download what I have transformed for the project from [Google Drive](https://drive.google.com/open?id=1Ssp9r4g8UbGveX-9JvHmjpcesvw90xIF) or [BaiduYun](https://pan.baidu.com/s/1hsB0pIc).
+You can download the project from [Google Drive](https://drive.google.com/open?id=1Ssp9r4g8UbGveX-9JvHmjpcesvw90xIF) or [BaiduYun](https://pan.baidu.com/s/1hsB0pIc).
 Otherwise, you can download the original dataset and transform it using my script, described below.

 Download the CUHK03 dataset from [here](http://www.ee.cuhk.edu.hk/~xgwang/CUHK_identification.html).
 Then download the training/testing partition file from [Google Drive](https://drive.google.com/open?id=14lEiUlQDdsoroo8XJvQ3nLZDIDeEizlP) or [BaiduYun](https://pan.baidu.com/s/1miuxl3q).
 This partition file specifies which images are in training, query or gallery set.
 Finally run the following script to transform the dataset, replacing the paths with yours.